 Assistants are also able to provide real-time documentation of patient encounters.
 Physicians will have instant access to any information needed to treat someone when they visit for their appointment.
 The staff will no longer have to scan through pages of records for medical history, which in turn can help to improve overall care.

-The insurance verification process confirms that a patient is eligible for insurance coverage and that the patient’s policy covers the medications, procedures, or services provided.
+It is the process that confirms that a patient is eligible for insurance coverage and that the patient’s policy covers the medications, procedures, or services provided.

 Verifying patient insurance benefits is a crucial part of the billing process, ensuring that healthcare practitioners receive reimbursement for their services and that clients receive the appropriate care.
 Accurate eligibility prevents physicians from losing money on amenities not covered by plans.
 This is more important than simply determining which amenities are included in a policy in the first place.